Climbing information for Diamond Peak is found on page 308.

 The great and unclimbed north face of Diamond Peak.
 Larry Prescott Photo

-The peak’s east ridge is a classic line that should not be missed.
-There are a few photos from my 1981 climb directly below and below that you will find the entire route documented by Dan Paulson.
+The peak’s east ridge is the standard route, and a classic line that should not be missed.
+A few photos from my 1981 climb of that route are provided directly below.
+Further down, you will find the entire route documented in a photo essay by Dan Paulson.

 West Face of Diamond Peak on the day before my November 1981 climb.

 It was almost winter when we climbed the peak.
 Though there was a lot of snow in the canyon to the south, the east ridge was blown mostly clear of snow.

 Starting up the peak’s east ridge, November 1981.

 East Ridge of Diamond Peak November 1981.